Fit Slow Cooker Queen

 Choosing The Greens

-As I mentioned earlier, greens comes in different forms.
+As I mentioned earlier, greens come in different forms.
 Most people eat collard greens.
 Collard greens are a personal favorite but I honestly enjoy all greens whether they be collard greens, mustard greens, turnip greens or kale greens.
 What you see in the pictures here are mixed greens which is a mixture of different types of greens.
 I used a combination: 16-ounces of collards, 16-ounces of mustards, and-16 ounces of turnips.
 How you get to your 48 ounces of greens is up to you.
 You can use all of one type or a combination.

 mustard greens